Smooth and Improve Your Lawn in Plymouth: The Key to Flatter, Healthier Turf

 How often should topdressing be done in Plymouth?

-Most homeowners see dramatic results after one treatment, but the best results come from repeating the service every one to two years.
-Annual or biennial applications keep lawns level and continually improve soil health.
+Most homeowners see dramatic results after one treatment, but the best results come from repeating the service every few years.
+Biennial or applications or every few years will keep lawns level and continually improve soil health.

 Can topdressing fix drainage problems in a yard?